Gain the required skills

 This nutrition and hydration awareness training course aims to raise awareness of best practice in relation to healthy living and nutrition.

 It will address mealtime issues carers may face and how to solve them.
 It will cover vitamin content of food and the staffs responsibilities for maintaining the service users fluid intake.

-- Signs and symptoms of dehydration
+- Consider the Signs and Symptoms of Malnourishment and Dehydration

 Where Do You Deliver The Nutrition & Hydration Training?

 We can deliver this training at your premises, as long as it's within the UK.
 Also, we have our own venues in Stoke on Trent, London, Swindon, Epsom & York if you need access to a training room (additional charges will apply).
 We can also deliver this training virtually using Zoom.
 However, sessions delivered via Zoom will be theory only and will not include any practicals.

 This training will last 2-3 hours.
 We give a range of time to account for variable factors such as; underlying knowledge and competence of delegates, class interaction and engagement and reduced delegate numbers.
 If a course finishes earlier than the allotted time, it will be due to one of these reasons.
 However, our trainer will ensure that all learning outcomes have been met.